Niranjan-GopaL/API_Dev/remember.md

     - try `netstat -ano | findstr :8000` finding if the port is being used
     - if you can't kill it ; try from taskbar
     - if you still can't ; REBOOT
+3. DON'T FORGET TO WRITE returning *; after UPDATE, INSERT, DELETE otherwise IT WILL GIVE INTERNAL SERVER ERROR; and give a `Nothing to fetch` error

 superuser password : 123 (Lol!)
 - Installation Directory: C:\Program Files\PostgreSQL\16